This Apple Tart is a delicious

 and bake for another 25 to 30 minutes or until

-the crust is brown, the apples are tender when pierced
+the crust is golden brown, the apples are tender when pierced

-with a sharp knife, and the filling is almost set.
+with a sharp knife, and when you gently shake the pan, the filling is set.
 Remove from oven and place on wire

 rack to cool.
-Sprinkle with confectioners sugar and serve at room temperature.
-Leftovers can be covered with plastic wrap and refrigerated.
+Sprinkle with confectioners sugar and serve warm or at room temperature.
+Leftovers can be covered and refrigerated.

 Joyofbaking.com receives a commission on any purchases resulting from these

 website and the contents are not endorsed or sponsored by the owner of the

 "Joy of Cooking" series of books or its publisher Simon & Schuster, Inc.

 and is not related to the "Joy the Baker" books and website.